-After months of speculation, Meghan Markle married Prince Harry today in a simply stunning gown by Givenchy designer Claire Waight Keller.
+After months of speculation, Meghan Markle married Prince Harry in a simply stunning gown by Givenchy designer Claire Waight Keller.
 But for us beauty-obsessives on team Byrdie, it was the beauty look that caught our eagle eyes.
-Markle opted for an updo for her wedding hair—a sweeping centre part and twisted chignon done by hair icon Serge Normant.
-Markle's hair caused the Twitter-sphere to freak out when some of the strands at the front fell forward during the ceremony, but we kind of liked that her style was natural and not too "done."
+Markle opted for an updo for her wedding hair—a sweeping center part and twisted chignon done by hair icon Serge Normant.
+Markle's hair caused Twitter to freak out when some of the strands at the front fell forward during the ceremony, but we kind of liked that her style was natural and not too "done."
 Her effortlessly beautiful hairstyle was adorned with a hefty tiara that looked modern (despite it being made in 1932) and a long, sweeping veil.

 The tiara, according to Time, is the Queen Mary Diamond Bandeau Tiara, on loan from Queen Elizabeth II.
-The site said of the heirloom, it "has sometimes been seen with a sapphire in the centre stone, but Markle opted for a diamond on her royal wedding day."
+The site said of the heirloom, it "has sometimes been seen with a sapphire in the center stone, but Markle opted for a diamond on her royal wedding day."

 Just recently, Markle's longtime makeup artist Lydia Sellers told us the products she uses on the regular.
 And looking at the bride's glowing complexion, signature soft smoky eye and nude lip she most likely drew on the staple products she often relies on.
-We recently heard that Markle was going to dow her own makeup and call on friends to help, but turns out she had long-time friend, makeup artist, Dior brand ambassador and Honest Beauty creative colour consultant Daniel Martin on hand to help with her wedding makeup today.
+We recently heard that Markle was going to dow her own makeup and call on friends to help, but it turns out she had long-time friend, makeup artist, Dior brand ambassador and Honest Beauty creative color consultant Daniel Martin on hand to help with her wedding makeup today.